Loginistaken/Contractor-Coin/Whitepaper.md

 Why Contractor Coin Needs a Node Access Agreement
 1. Ensuring Network Security

-The  nature of the Contractor Coin network requires all nodes to work collaboratively.
-Without a formal agreement, malicious actors could exploit network vulnerabilities to disrupt operations.
+The  nature of the Contractor Coin network requires all nodes to work collaboratively. in a pop style formal agreement, malicious actors can not exploit network vulnerabilities to disrupt operations.
 The Node Access Agreement enforces security measures, such as rate-limiting and request monitoring, to mitigate risks like DDoS attacks.
 2. Maintaining Data Integrity

 Nodes are responsible for synchronizing blockchain transactions and maintaining an accurate ledger.
 Unauthorized or compromised nodes could introduce invalid transactions or corrupt data.
 By requiring participants to comply with the Node Access Agreement, the network ensures that only trusted nodes can contribute to the blockchain.